NescienceSoftware/Nescience-Indexing-CLI/README.md

 9. You API secret will then pop up with your API key on the main API page, save your secret/key/password somewhere safe.

 ###### Initial Setup

 1. Start up "Nescience_Rebalance.exe" using the shortcut in the first folder, or directly with the executable.

 *Note: If a message questions the origin of the exe, do not worry, we will be getting a proper microsoft liscence ASAP.*

 2. When prompted, type "GDAX, Coinbase, Coinbase.pro, etc." as your exchange selection.
 (Any previous naming scheme works)

-3. Enter your API Key, API Secret, and API password when prompted.
+3. Determine and enter the number of assets in your rebalancing portfolio.

-4. Determine and enter the number of assets in your rebalancing portfolio.
+4. Determine what currency you wish to trade against (e.g. BTC: (X/BTC) , USDT: (X/USDT) , ETH: (X/ETH) )

-5. Determine what currency you wish to trade against (e.g. BTC: (X/BTC) , USDT: (X/USDT) , ETH: (X/ETH) )
+5. Input your asset selections based on Symbol (e.g. Bitcoin: BTC, Tether: USDT, OmiseGo: OMG)

-6. Input your asset selections based on Symbol (e.g. Bitcoin: BTC, Tether: USDT, OmiseGo: OMG)
+6. Select either Periodic Rebalancing or Threshold Rebalancing.

-7. Select either Periodic Rebalancing or Threshold Rebalancing.
+7. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).

-8. Depending on your selection, determine your Threshold (e.g. 15% = 15) or your period (e.g. Daily = daily).
+8. Enter your API Key and API Secret when prompted.

 9. Done!
 After you enter your threshold/period the algorithm will query your balances and begin allocation maitenence!